peterhaefliger/hugo/content/draft/backtracking-algorithms.md

 - 82: Definition of the set of target numbers {9, 36, 49, 64, 81}
 - 85: Calculation of the set of possible pairings.
 The term "set" is actually imprecise here as the `solve` procedure depends on the data structure exactly as returned by the auxiliary function `possible_pairings`: a list of N lists where each list corresponds to the possible pairings for number i, i running from 1 to N. This corresponds exactly to the fourth column of the [reference table](../../materials/blog/backtracking-algorithms/table-pairs).
 Because each pair is listed twice, the total number of pairs in our example is 186.
 - 89/94: The two data structures `pos_taken` and `used_pairs` together correspond to my paper drawings: They track the current state of the partial solution:
   - `pos_taken` keeps track of which positions in the circle are already marked by a pair.
-It runs from 1 to N+1, not N. The additional entry is used as a "sentinel" which indicates to the solver procedure that a solution has been found.
 The list is initialized with all `False` values as initially no position is taken.
   - `used_pairs` keeps track of the pairs used in the current partial solution.
 This is needed to print the solution when one has been found.
 The list is initially empty.
 - 96 - 103: Some initial output
 - 105: Execution of the `solve` procedure for the first position.
 As this is a recursive procedure, it will execute again and again until all solutions have been found.